 The County Voters’ Pamphlet

 Each candidate is responsible for their own voters’ pamphlet submission, if you choose to file one, with Umatilla County’s Election Division which generally includes: a current photograph, brief biography, and a statement on issues.
 Umatilla County Election’s Division charges a fee to the candidate for this filing.
+Please contact them directly.